ibm-cloud-docs/dl/completion-notice.md

 PRODUCT DETAILS

-Details show the Serial# and the Z-side demarcs, proving that the cross connects were installed into the correct patch panel/ports.
+Details show the Serial# and the Z-side demarcs, proving that the cross-connects were installed into the correct patch panel/ports.

 ![Product details](/images/product-details.png){: caption="Product details" caption-side="bottom"}